maroskukan/packer-cookbook/README.md

 ==> Builds finished.
 The artifacts of successful builds are:
 --> null.debug: Did not export anything.
 This is the null builder
 ```

+## Integrations

+### Ansible

+Packer provides two types of provisioners that work with Ansible.
+Ansible Remote that assumes that Ansible is available on the provisioning host and Ansible Local that assumes that Ansible is available in the template being build.
+In either cases the goal is to provision software and configuration through Ansible playbooks.